JulienVig/COM-490-Trip-Planner/README.md

 ├── scripts
     ├── denver.py          # Implementation of the trip planner algorithm, tightly linked with graph.py
     ├── frontend_utils.py  # Utility functions for main.py, mainly visualization functions
     ├── graph_init.py      # Function to create and instance the graph objects such as stations, timetable etc ├── graph.py           # Contains the class definitions of all the objects used by Denver └── trip.py            # Class at the interface between the algo output and the frontend, used to represent a solution └── README.md
 ```

-Our path-finder algorithm, Denver is inspired from RAPTOR [1].
+Our path-finder algorithm, Denver, is inspired from RAPTOR [1].
 We adapt the algorithm to our problem, such that it now:
 1. finds the latest departure time instead of the earliest arrival time
 2. considers transfer success probability and overall journey success confidence
-3. timetables, as the original assumes we can take a journey at any time (with time dependent travel time)
+3. uses timetables, as the original assumes we can take a journey at any time (with time dependent travel time)